What this policy is about

 You, as the data subject, may change your preferences or request deletion of your data at any time in writing, subject to any overriding legal obligation that we may have for its retention.

 We may keep such data on a ‘suppression list’ so we know not to contact you or process your data in future until further notice.

 You also have the right to raise any issues of concern about us regarding data protection and our processing of your information to the data protection regulator, The Information Commissioner’s Office (ICO).
 Here is a helpful link to their website. https://ico.org.uk/concerns/

 We do not, and never would, profile your information.
 Profiling is an automated process which uses publically available information to reach conclusions about supporters and then marketing to them accordingly.

 We would also never sell your information to a third party.

 How we use your personal information

 We use your personal information for the following purposes:

-to create anonymous and aggregated reports about our supporters, customers or members to ensure our organization is communicating with and delivering the best possible services.
+- to create anonymous and aggregated reports about our supporters, customers or members to ensure our organisation is communicating with and delivering the best possible services.

 Who we share your personal information with